Is Cancer Genetic?

 Lynch syndrome is caused by mutations in any one of several different genes (MLH1, MSH2, MSH6, PMS2, EPCAM).
 Individuals with Lynch syndrome have high risks of developing colon and uterine cancers, significantly increased risks for stomach and ovarian cancer, and more modestly increased risks for a number of other cancers.

-Although the GYN cancer risks only apply to women, men are just as likely to have Lynch syndrome as women are.
+Although the uterine and ovarian cancer risks only apply to individuals who have these gynecologic organs, individuals without these organs are just as likely to have Lynch syndrome.

 These are some instances in which genetic testing for Lynch syndrome should be considered: